Sam-Dragon/interview/jwt/jwt-questions.md

    - Allow specific ip's to access the api [Not recommended]
    - Having agreement between the systems using certificates [public-private key certs]

-7. Can we revoke the token or blacklist it ?
+7. Can we revoke the token or blacklist it? <br>
 A. Yes, but generally not a good practice